 71: Charles Windsor (B-Side Cover): The band show their love for McCarthy with this riotous cover.
 Lyrically and musically this could easily be a lost Manics track- anti monarchy, venomous, with punk chords and ferocious playing it symbolizes everything the band were at their inception.
 I love the harmonies, I love Bradfield’s yelps and screams, I love the closing solo.

-70: Montana Autumn 78 (B-Side): This track is based on the unabomber who abandonded modern life in 78 to life alone in a log cabin.
+70: Montana Autumn 78 (B-Side): This track is based on the Unabomber who abandonded modern life in 78 to live alone in a log cabin.
 Putting that aside this a straight rocker from the late 90s- edgy guitars, screamy vocals, some wonderful lyrics- all that’s missing was a massive string section.

 69: Masking Tape (B-Side): This was sampled in Know Your Enemy and released as a B-Side.
 I think it could easily have pushed some tracks off that album and replaced successfully.
 This is one of their most underrated non-album tracks- it has a big sound, terrific riff, some sort of interesting experimentation, and a kick ass solo.
 It is one of a small selection of tracks where the band genuinely sound happy- and that is always a treat.